Tax Preparer Defense Attorney

 Tax return preparers who fail to comply with IRS due diligence requirements regarding eligibility for imposed by the Secretary by regulations with respect to determining eligibility for Earned Income Tax Credit (EIC), or the amount of the allowable credit must pay a penalty of $500 for each failure.
 This can quickly add up if it involves multiple clients, so if you are being investigated for this, you need the services of an attorney.

-Please contact Ayar Law for a fee consultation, or just call Ayar Law and ask to speak with Venar Ayar.
+Please contact Ayar Law (800.571.7175) for free, no-obligation tax advice, or just call Ayar Law and ask to speak with tax preparer defense attorney Venar Ayar.
 He would be happy to give you some advice on the phone as a professional courtesy.